kyma-incubator/compass/components/director/cmd/tenantfetcher-job/README.md

 ## Overview

 This application fetches events containing information about created, moved, and deleted tenants.
-Then, based on the event type, it performs the corresponding create, update, or move operation on the tenant event in the Director database.
+Then, based on the event type, it performs the corresponding create, update, or delete operation on the tenant event in the Director database.

 ## Details